goschtl/zope/bbkit/trunk/README.txt

 BlueBream Kit
 =============

-The BlueBream Kit consists a set of pacakges used by the BlueBream project.
+The BlueBream Kit consists a set of packages used by the BlueBream project.
 BlueBream Kit (**bbkit**) is part of the BlueBream project infrastructure.
 These are the important factors about the kit: